uoa-compsci399-s2-2023/capstone-project-team-35/README.md

 The machine learning model of your choice is now processing your images.

 <img src="README_assets/Usage_steps/step8.PNG" width=600>

-Here are the resulting predications for you selected images.
-As you can see, the podium show shows the top 3 most likly insects (with the highest probability) with the green column being the highest, the yellow column being the second highest and the red column being the third highest.
-Below that we can see the full list of the top 10 insects with the highest predictions as well as the selected image.
-On the left hand side of the screen we can see a list of all the uploaded images which gives you the option to select each image and see the individual prediction scores for each.
+Once finished, you will automatically be directed to the results page.
+And on the left hand side of the screen we can see a list of all the uploaded images which gives you the option to select each image and see the individual prediction scores for each.

+As seen in the image below, the top 3 insects with the highest prediction scores are displayed in cards following a podium-like arrangement.

+Below that we can see the full list of the top 10 insects with the highest predictions as well the image that was analysed for you reference and verification.

 <img src="README_assets/Usage_steps/step9.PNG" width=600>

-If you click the 'view distribution' button under each of the top 3 insects for each image, you can see where abouts in the world this insect mostly lives, as well as links to various pictures of the insects and more information.
+For some cards, a 'view distribution' button with a blue icon will be available at the footer.
+You can use this to view where in the world the species has been present.
+Below this map, there are external links to the gbif.org database for reference images of the species and its other taxonomical information.

 <img src="README_assets/Usage_steps/step10.PNG" width=600>